chheleti/chheleti/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning SDET
 - 💞️ I’m looking to collaborate on people
-- 📫 How to reach me You can Email me
+- 📫 To reach me You can Email me
 - 😄 Pronouns: he / him / his
 - ⚡ Fun fact: I have a great sense of humor